-- Bird Friendly or Shade Grown: Coffee bearing this label was grown under trees that provide shade for the coffee and a habitat for migratory birds.
+- Bird-Friendly or Shade-Grown: When you see this on coffee, it means it was grown under trees that provide shade for the coffee and a habitat for migratory birds.
 Coffee grown out in the open under the hot sun is cheaper but requires more pesticides and chemical fertilizers to grow.

-- Cage-Free or Free Range: Seen on eggs or poultry products, these terms can be misleading or unreliable.
+- Cage-Free or Free-Range: Seen on eggs or poultry products, these terms can be misleading or unreliable.
 “Cage-free” implies that birds were not housed in cages, but is not a guarantee that they had access to the outdoors — or even are able to roam freely — and the “cage-free” label isn’t verified by any third party.
-For their eggs to be considered “free range,” producers must demonstrate that poultry has been allowed open-air access.
+To be considered “free-range” producers must demonstrate poultry has been allowed open-air access.
 The USDA has no requirements as to the amount of time spent outdoors, nor the size or quality of the outside range.

 - Grass-Fed/Open Pasture: “Grass-fed” on a label signifies that the livestock received a diet of natural forage outdoors, but sometimes cows are fed grass while indoors or in a pen or only for the first few months of their lives.
 So “grass-fed” can — but doesn’t always — mean “pasture-raised” or “open pasture.”
 Pasture-raised animals roam freely outdoors where they can eat the grasses and other plants that their bodies are best suited to digest.